opensearch-project/documentation-website/_api-reference/script-apis/exec-script.md

 Parameter | Description
 :--- | :---
-document | The document that is indexed in memory temporarily and is available to the script. index | The name of the index that contains a mapping for the document.
+document | The document that is indexed in memory temporarily and available to the script. index | The name of the index that contains a mapping for the document.

 For example, first create an index with a mapping for a test document: